Timing Akhenaten

 this corresponds to -1336.07.05 in the Julian Calendar, instead of 06.22.

-though this monument is the achievement of his Great Vizir IMHOTEP.
+Though, this monument is an achievement of the Great Vizir IMHOTEP.

 Joseph DAVIDOVITS even suggests that IMHOTEP